 Some of us, facing the stress of the times, may simply be going through the motions but losing every vestige of faith.
 We must strengthen our convictions.

-What is more important: preaching the gospel to the world or feeding the flock?
-John Ritenbaugh gives reasons why we should at this time be concentrating on reversing the church's serious spiritual decline before we presume to go to the world.
+We should concentrate on reversing the church's serious spiritual decline before we presume to go to the world.